SAP-samples/btp-developer-guide-cap/documentation/saas/5-subscribe.md

-# Subscribe to Multitenant Application
+# Subscribe to the Application

 You will learn about the lifecycle management of a multitenant application.